 The small or mid-sized police station is typically in a tight space in an older building.
 It’s been in the same location for a long time, and it’s been years since its property room or evidence storage processes have been updated.
 Yet, without the correct technology and tracking in place, those officers risk ruining evidence or not being able to close a case due to chain of custody concerns in court.

-Best practices in evidence storage have evolved.
+Best practices in police storage have evolved.
 Even with space and funding limitations, changes to evidence storage are essential to reflect the new understanding of how to correctly handle and store guns, money, drugs, sexual assault kits and other evidence and property.

 No victim wants to learn an attacker will get off because the DNA sample wasn’t stored properly.
 No detective wants to be expected in court with evidence and unable to find it on the appointed day.
 No prosecutor wants to have a case fall apart because the defense has effectively called into question the security of the evidence storage.
-That’s why police property rooms are changing the way that they do things.
+That’s why property rooms are changing the way that they do police storage.

-Making the Most of Space Limitations
+Police Storage Makes the Most of Space Limitations

 Evidence storage needs proper tracking to know when to be filed away, destroyed, used for court or returned to the owner.
 Without a tracking system, this is difficult to manage.
 But even the best tracking software can’t do much if the actual evidence and property storage is a mess.

-Storage improvements can make a big difference, even on a smaller budget.
+Improving police storage can make a big difference, even on a smaller budget.
 With the introduction of evidence lockers and mobile storage units, a police department can add space, delineate particular areas for different types of property and gain efficiency from more organized storage.

 Knowing where things are and knowing they are being stored securely, the property officers can keep up with the chain of custody.
 At the same time, they can more easily track when evidence or property is due for release or destruction.
 Before the evidence gets unwieldy all over again, the property room can purge effectively.